Why Does My Poop Smell Like Sulfur? Foods and Other Causes That Stink

 What does it mean if your poop has a strong smell?

 Another reason your poo may smell particularly strong?
 You’ve been constipated.
-“Constipation can mean going to the bathroom less often, having hard stools, or even feeling like everything didn’t come out,” says Dr. Nazareth explains.
+“Constipation can mean going to the bathroom less often, having hard stools, or even feeling like everything didn’t come out,” Dr. Nazareth explains.
 “If poop is sitting in your colon for a longer time, it ferments further.”
-To avoid a constipation-related smelly situation, Dr. Nazareth says you can increase your water and fiber intake, and get active.
-Doing so will help get things moving and less smelly, she says.
+To avoid a constipation-related smelly situation, she says you can increase your water and fiber intake and get active.
+Doing so will help get things moving and less smelly.

 Loading More Posts...